-and telling the life story of Broadway song-and-dance man George M. Cohan, the composer of songs such as "Over There", "You're a Grand Old Flag", and "Give My Regards To Broadway".
-Cohan's life is depicted from his beginnings with his family's vaudeville act, to fame and fortune as a Broadway composer and American patriot.
+Yankee Doodle Dandy is a 1942 Musical Biopic film directed by Michael Curtiz, starring James Cagney and Walter Huston.
+It tells the life story of Broadway song-and-dance man George M. Cohan, composer of such classic songs as "Over There", "You're a Grand Old Flag", "Give My Regards to Broadway", and the title tune.
+Cohan's life and career are depicted from his beginnings with his family's vaudeville act, to fame and fortune as a Broadway composer and American patriot.

 This work provides examples of: